 Overview of WinContig

 WinContig is a very powerful and easy-to-use stand-alone defragmentation tool for Windows.
-Its purpose is to quick defragment files without the need to defragment the whole disk.
+Its purpose is to quickly defragment individual files without the need to defragment the entire disk.

 File fragmentation causes the hard disk to do extra work, reducing the performance of the system and slowing down the process of reading and writing data.
 WinContig consolidates fragmented files by using kernel-mode interface library functions developed by Microsoft, so performing defragmentation process is safe and there is no risk of losing data when a file is moved, even in the event of a power loss.